-410 3.3.2 Germany and surroundings
+3.3.2 Germany and surroundings

-For the German region, Gabriel et al. (2011) found a partial reflection of supposed tectonic segments (see top right panel of Fig. 9) by the detailed aeromagnetic total intensity anomalies, which indeed can also be seen in the high resolution component anomalies in Fig. 5.
-The northern German region of Caledonian crust overlain by Quaternary sediments (e.g., Berthelsen et al., 1992; Küster

-- 415 and Stöckhert, 2003) is there in this figure characterised by rather long-wavelength total intensity magnetic anomalies with mostly positive X-component.
-The whole area to the south of this, considered to lie on Variscan basement (e.g., Berthelsen et al., 1992; Küster and Stöckhert, 2003), is characterised mainly by negative anomalies in all components.
-The exception here is the crystalline high, which elearly reflects is clearly reflected in a belt of positive total and vertical intensity anoma- - 420 lies in Fig. 5.
-However, there is no obvious agreement with between the proposed tectonic units and the weak long-wavelength magnetic anomaly patterns shown in Fig. 9, although in this case the studied wavelengths of the potential field anomalies are somewhat similar to the size of the proposed tectonic unitspossibly because their sizes are comparable to the wavelength of the studied magnetic anomalies.
-The only exception is a stronger signature of the Caledonian than the Variscan basement - 425 in the X component, supporting the interpretation by Gabriel et al. (2011) that the strong anomalies observed in the short wavelength map are caused by deep-seated relicts of old Scandinavian crust below the sedimentary cover.
+For the German region, Gabriel et al. (2011) found a partial reflection of supposed tectonic segments (see top right panel of Fig. 9) by the detailed aeromagnetic total intensity anomalies, which indeed can also be seen in the high-resolution component anomalies in Fig. 5.
+The northern German region of Caledonian crust overlain by Quaternary sediments (e.g. Berthelsen et al., 1992; Küster and Stöckhert, 2003) is characterized in this figure by rather long-wavelength total intensity magnetic anomalies with a mostly positive X component.
+The whole area to the south of this, considered to lie on the Variscan basement (e.g. Berthelsen et al., 1992; Küster and Stöckhert, 2003), is characterized mainly by negative anomalies in all components.
+The exception here is the crystalline high, which is clearly reflected in a belt of positive total and vertical intensity anomalies in Fig. 5.
+However, there is no obvious agreement between the proposed tectonic units and the weak long-wavelength magnetic anomaly patterns shown in Fig. 9, possibly because their sizes are comparable to the wavelength of the studied magnetic anomalies.
+The only exception is a stronger signature of the Caledonian than the Variscan basement in the X component, supporting the interpretation by Gabriel et al. (2011) that the strong anomalies observed in the short-wavelength map are caused by deep-seated relicts of old Scandinavian crust below the sedimentary cover.

-The gravity gradient anomalies on the same scale (Fig. 9), on the other hand, show some rather clear links: the Molasse basin in the south, where an up to 4 km of thick sediment cover overlay

-430 Variscan basement (e.g., Küster and Stöckhert, 2003), is characterised by negative dZZ and positive dXX-dYY component anomalies.
-The mountain areas of the Bohemian Forest in the Czech Republic, the Black Forest and Vosges (France) around the southern Rhine graben, and the Rhenian massif on the west side of the Rheno-hercynian belt, all show positive dZZ and negative dYY anomalies.
+The gravity gradient anomalies on the same scale (Fig. 9), on the other hand, show some rather clear links: the Molasse basin in the south, where a sediment cover up to 4 km thick overlays the Variscan basement (e.g. Küster and Stöckhert, 2003), is characterized by negative dZZ and positive dYYcomponent anomalies.
+The mountain areas of the Bohemian Forest in the Czech Republic, the Black Forest and Vosges (France) around the southern Rhine Graben, and the Rhenian Massif on the west side of the Rheno-Hercynian Belt, all show positive dZZ and negative dYY anomalies.
 Horizontal dXX gravity gradient anomalies are weak over the whole region.
-Their and

-435 the long-wavelength Y magnetic anomalies strike directions are more similar than is the case for magnetic and gravity vertical components.
+Their strike directions and the long-wavelength Y magnetic anomalies' strike directions are more similar than is the case for magnetic and gravity vertical components.
 Thus the dXX gravity anomalies are less concordant than the other two components with proposed tectonic structures.

-In contrast to results for the southern African area, the formal correlations between magnetic and gravity gradient anomalies in the vertical component are hard to interpret (Fig. 9) are in this case

-440 hard to interpret.
-The only area of somewhat significant positive correlation well within the studied region that shows a somewhat significant positive correlation, is a patch in the south-eastern part of Germany, that cannot be linked to any known tectonic structure.
-The amplitudes of the magnetic
+In contrast to results for the southern African area, the formal correlations between magnetic and gravity gradient anomalies in the vertical component (Fig. 9) are in this case hard to interpret.
+The only area well within the studied region that shows a somewhat significant positive correlation, is a patch in the south-eastern part of Germany that cannot be linked to any known tectonic structure.
+The amplitudes of the magnetic anomalies in this case are rather low.
+One question that cannot be answered at present is whether they are reliably resolved in the available model.